 Queryable with Bases and Dataview

-Obsidian Bases (built-in, no plugins)
+Obsidian Bases (built-in)

 Dataview (for power users)